johat/FlecsPlugin/README.md

 ## How to use

-1. Add the plugin to your `Plugins` folder, as with any other Unreal plugin (typically, in your project folder, but you could also add to the engine itself).
+1. **Add the plugin to your `Plugins` folder**, as with any other Unreal plugin (typically, in your project folder, but you could also add to the engine itself).

-1. Add the plugin as a dependency to the uproject / any uplugins that will be using flecs.
+1. **Add the plugin as a dependency** to the uproject / any uplugins that will be using flecs.

     i.e. in the `Plugins` section of your `.uproject` or `.uplugin` file:
-    ```ini
+    ```json
     ...
     "Plugins": [
         {